Find Your Love

 "Find Your Love" is a song by Canadian rapper Drake.
-The song was written by Drake, Patrick Reynolds, Jeff Bhasker and Kanye West and produced by the latter two and No I.D.
+It was written by Drake alongside Patrick Reynolds, Jeff Bhasker, and Kanye West, being produced by the latter two and No I.D.
 It serves as the second single from his debut album, Thank Me Later (2010), and was released to radio on April 28, 2010, and digital download on May 5, 2010.
 The song became a hit on June 17, 2010.

 The midtempo song received mostly positive reviews from critics.
 It debuted in the top forty in the United States.
 The song's accompanying music video chronicles Drake's fateful encounter with a gang-affiliated woman.

 Background

-"Find Your Love" was co-written and produced by Kanye West, making it his fourth collaboration with Drake after directing the video for "Best I Ever Had", appearing in Jamie Foxx's song, "Digital Girl" along with The-Dream and featuring on "Forever".
-When speaking to MTV News in 2009, Drake called the song's co-producer and rapper Kanye West, "the most influential person on his sound", stating, "Before I ever got the chance to meet him, Kanye West shaped a lot of what I do, as far as music goes, We always, always, always took the time to listen to Kanye's music and appreciate it beyond.
+"Find Your Love" was co-written and produced by American rapper Kanye West.
+It is his fourth collaboration with Drake after directing the video for "Best I Ever Had", co-appearing with Drake on Jamie Foxx's song "Digital Girl", and guest appearing on Drake's "Forever".
+When speaking to MTV News in 2009, Drake called West "the most influential person on his sound", stating, "Before I ever got the chance to meet him, Kanye West shaped a lot of what I do, as far as music goes, We always, always, always took the time to listen to Kanye's music and appreciate it beyond.
 We searched the samples and find out where his inspiration came from, because he has one of the best ears in music, period.
 He knows how to recognize great music that's not his.
 He knows how to utilize great sounds and great music.
 So before I met him, I had the utmost respect for Kanye West.
 I'd even go as far as to say he's the most influential person, as far as a musician, that I'd ever had in my life."

-Co-writer Jeff Bhasker discussed the song's conception:
+Co-writer and frequent West collaborator Jeff Bhasker discussed the song's conception: